NicholasSynovic/nicholassynovic.github.io/content/summaries/svms-a-practical-consequence-of-learning-theory.md

 The paper doesn't provide and graphs or charts.
-However, the figures and diagrams that are presented are clearly explained in the descriptions, are well made, and are easy to comprehand.
+However, the figures and diagrams that are presented are clearly explained in the descriptions, are well made, and are easy to comprehend.

 ### Clarity